gqrlt1207/CI-CD-test/README.md

  The work flow is as below:

  start ---> Jenkins pipeline ----->pull code from GitHub to 1 slave linux server ------> run 'build.sh' on the slave Linux server----> compiling hello project using 'maven'
- ----->scan the code using SonarQube tool---> creating image which hosts the hello app ----> starting container ----> test ----> remove the intermidiate images----> end
+ ----->scan the code using SonarQube tool---> creating image which hosts the hello app ----> starting container ----> test ----> remove the intermediate images----> end

  If you do not have Jenkins installed, the work flow is as below:

  pull code from GitHub to one linux server ------> run 'build.sh' on the Linux server----> compiling hello project using 'maven'
- ----->scan the code using SonarQube tool----> creating image which hosts the hello app----> starting container----> test----> remove the intermidiate images
+ ----->scan the code using SonarQube tool----> creating image which hosts the hello app----> starting container----> test----> remove the intermediate images
  ----> end

  Most of the tasks are executed by 'build.sh' script which is the main part of this project.